quickstrom/quickstrom/docs/source/tutorials/first.rst

 Writing Your First Specification
 ================================

-In this tutorial we'll specify and check a *audio player* web application.
+In this tutorial we'll specify and check an *audio player* web application.

 The tutorial assumes you're running on a Unix-like operating system